emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 Optimizing Code
 ===============

-Generally you should first compile and run your code without optimizations (the default).
-Once you are sure that the code runs correctly, you can use the techniques in this article to make it load and run faster.
+Generally you should first compile and run your code without optimizations, which is the default when you just run ``emcc`` without specifying an optimization level.
+Such unoptimized builds contain some checks and assertions that can be very helpful in making sure that your code runs correctly.
+Once it does, it is highly recommended to optimize the builds that you ship, for several reasons: First, optimized builds are much smaller and faster, so they load quickly and run more smoothly, and second, **un**-optimized builds contain debug information such as the names of things and code comments in JavaScript (which may contain things you do not want to ship to your users).

+The rest of this page explains how to optimize your code.

 How to optimize code
 ====================